 The military budget of the U.S. is higher than it has ever been at a (seemingly) staggering $850 billion.
 Although this number may seem like a colossal amount, it is relatively low compared to past spending, representing only about 3 percent of GDP.
 Econofact explains that “The United States economy has tended to grow faster than military spending, so defense spending as a share of GDP has been decreasing.”

-Additionally, due to the fact that the U.S. does not practice conscription, a significant share of the military budget goes to paying active-duty and reserve personnel, as well as civilian employees.
+Additionally, because the U.S. does not practice conscription, a significant share of the military budget goes to paying active-duty and reserve personnel, as well as civilian employees.
 The other half of the budget is spent mainly on procurement of supplies, research, development and testing.

 Brookings describes the 2022 National Defense Strategy as intending the military to be capable of defeating China or Russia, defending the homeland, maintaining nuclear deterrence, deterring North Korea and Iran and maintaining momentum in the “war on terror.”